 It is possible to return eating certain foods again that is used to be avoided if the body is readily consuming them.
 Better yet, it’s more advisable to talk to a doctor or another professional practitioner about how long a cancer patient should take food precautions.

-**This blog is not intended to give a professional medical advice nor giving a list of food that prevents cancer.
+**This blog is not intended to give a piece of professional medical advice nor giving a list of food that prevents cancer.
 It is best to always seek advice from a qualified medical practitioner whatever medical condition you may or your loved ones have at the moment.
-And this is just an insight what nutrition cancer patients must receive during their treatment.
+And this is just an insight into what nutrition cancer patients must receive during their treatment.

 Photo courtesy of JuiceRecipes.

 *Source: National Cancer Institute

 Cielo Superticioso, is the author of The Cancer Voice Asia created last August 2017.
 Cielo focuses on the remarkable benefits of sharing her story and uses her own journey as a means to help you with yours.